I. General principles

 At the end of each fiscal year, the Treasurer closes the accounts of the preceding financial year and begins to operate the budget for the next financial year, in accordance with the applicable legal provisions.

 The Treasurer shall prepare the accounts in collaboration with the accountant appointed by the Executive.
-He is responsable for establishment, approval and verification of the annual accounts.

 The Treasurer shall be the principle officer responsible for liason with any grant-making bodies or other institutions providing funding for the Association, including member parties or individuals making own contributions.